 The SMMT has finally started breaking down the ‘alternative fuel vehicle’ category to show the specific registrations for electric cars, plug-in hybrids, regular hybrids and mild hybrids, which is more useful than lumping them all together (even if it’s debatable whether mild hybrids should be listed under their own category instead of just included in overall petrol or diesel numbers).
 This will cause some short-term confusion over the next few months but will settle down eventually.

 Diesel’s popularity continues to wane, falling slightly below the year-to-date average of 27%, but it remains a steady decline for what used to the most popular fuel source in the UK.
 Registrations of regular hybrids were also down by just under 5% as well, although this appears to be a temporary blip since sales are well up on a year-to-date comparison with last year.
-Two-thirds of all new car were petrol-powered, with this share steadily increasing as diesel sales fall.
+Two-thirds of all new car were petrol-powered.

 First half of 2019 shows longer-term trends